Inducted into the American Quarter Horse Hall of Fame in 2004

 When Burt was in high school, he worked at the Marwyck Ranch, which was owned by Barbara Stanwyck and Groucho Marx.
 He galloped racehorses in the mornings, and worked the show horses in the afternoons.

 Burt retired from judging when he was elected to the AQHA Executive Committee in 1992.
-He became AQHA’s 46th president in 1996.
-He now passes his time by writing a monthly article “On The Rail,” which is published in The American Quarter Horse Journal.
+He was AQHA’s 46th president in 1996.
+He used to pass his time by writing monthly articles “On The Rail,” which were published in The American Quarter Horse Journal.

-Burt was inducted into the American Quarter Horse Hall of Fame in 2004.
+Burt was inducted into the American Quarter Horse Hall of Fame in 2004 and died in 2012.